 - Extra virgin olive oil: The flavour is far too strong and will overpower everything else.

 - Pure olive oil: Only use it if you really like the flavour of olive oil – it will be too strong for most.
 I’d recommend mixing it half/half with a neutral oil such as grape seed.

-- Canola, safflower, corn, sunflower, soybean oils: I wouldn’t recommend these oils be used in mayo or aioli.
-They are highly polyunsaturated oils that can go rancid quickly – go for quality.
+- Canola, safflower, corn, sunflower, soybean oils: These are highly refined oils that can go rancid quickly.